What is the Scholar Lead Mentorship Program?

 The Scholar Lead mentorship program:

-- Fosters community among Scholars and Scholar Leads.
-The Scholar Lead Program connects first- and second-year Scholars to their peers who are further along in their academic careers.
+• Fosters community among Scholars and Scholar Leads.
+The Scholar Lead program connects new Opportunity Scholars to their peers who are further along in their academic careers.

 “WSOS has given me the opportunity to find a supportive community in a large university.
 Coming in as a freshman, I was homesick and felt very lost, physically as the campus is huge and socially as all my friends went to colleges farther away.
 However, my first WSOS meeting with my Scholar Lead made me feel very welcome and gave me a lot of good advice for making new friends and finding organizations.”